juhahinkula/juhahinkula.github.io/_posts/2016-12-05-reactcomponents.markdown

 The other component we are going to use is [react-s-alert](https://github.com/juliancwirko/react-s-alert).
 We are using it to show toast message after student is deleted.

-To install Skylight go to the project root and type following npm command.
+To install react-s-alert go to the project root and type following npm command.

 {% highlight html %}
 npm install --save react-s-alert